sandeep-bharadwaj-bheemaraju/s3topostgres/README.md

-# S3toPostgres - A Data migration solution from onprem to AWS RDS
+# S3toPostgres - Loads data from S3 bucket to Postgres database

-*S3toPostgres* provides an easy-and-fastway to migrate your data to AWS Cloud applications.
+*S3toPostgres* is a data migration solution from onprem to RDS and provides an easy-and-fastway to migrate your data to AWS Cloud applications.

 Currently, the focus is primarily on migrating data using CSV or Delimited file.